i2p/i2p.www/i2p2www/spec/proposals/149-b32-encrypted-ls2.rst

 - Distinguish old from new flavors by length.
 Old b32 addresses are always {52 chars}.b32.i2p.
 New ones are {56+ chars}.b32.i2p
 - Tor discussion thread: https://lists.torproject.org/pipermail/tor-dev/2017-January/011816.html
 - Don't expect 2-byte sigtypes to ever happen, we're only up to 13.
 No need to implement now.
-- Hostnames with secret and/or privkeys are for private sharing only and are low-security.
 - New format can be used in jump links (and served by jump servers) if desired, just like b32.